gmcduffie81-netizen/github_portfolio/README.md

 Passwords, live connections, real customer/employee data, production hosts, the full source tree.
 Also not a product you're supposed to install at work next week.

 ## Comments in code.
 PEP Standards not in here.
-Fellow coders, I promise it's not because I was lazy.
+Fellow coders, I promise it's not because I was lazy

 It wasn't because I forgot them, either.
 Its because these code examples are to show the bolts I made to build something that had no blueprint.
 If you are a fellow coder and some of my code is what you need for your project, reach out to me, I'll gladly give you more insight and applying it to use.

 ---

 Thanks for taking a look.
 If something's unclear, email me — I'll explain it straight.